-CBD is generally safe to take with other medications and experience few if any side effects, but you might be surprised to find out which ones you cannot take CBD with.
+CBD is generally safe to take with medications, and consumers report experiencing few if any side effects.
+But you might be surprised to find out which ones you cannot take with CBD.

 We wrote this post as a guide to help you better understand possible drug interactions with CBD when you talk with your doctor.
-Cornbread Hemp does not market CBD products as medicine, and nothing in this post should be considered as medical advice.
+Cornbread Hemp does not market CBD products as medicine, and nothing in this post should be considered to be medical advice.

 The Food and Drug Administration has not issued regulations on CBD and still has concerns about the CBD industry.
 Even though CBD is not considered to be a drug, you should use CBD with the same safety precautions as you use with your prescription medication to avoid drug interaction.